emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️

 Community Favorites: 🌟🌟🌟

+***
+## FlickyStream
+### Score: 14/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is good, feels modern and unique. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site uses custom version of vidjoy player. 🟡

+Community Favorites: 🌟🌟🌟